Name | pwr-tray JSON |

 ### i3wm Specific Notes

-* Uninstall or disable all competing energy saving programs (e.g., `xscreensaver`, `xfce4-power-manager`, etc.) when running `i3` whether started by `systemd` or `i3/config` or whatever; don't forget the X11 defaults that can be defeated many ways such as in in `~/.config/i3/config`:
+* Uninstall or disable all competing energy saving programs (e.g., `xscreensaver`, `xfce4-power-manager`, etc.) when running `i3` whether started by `systemd` or `i3/config` or whatever; defeat the X11 defaults somehow such as in `~/.config/i3/config`:

 ```